do-while/contao-ticker/README.md

 * **{{ticker::next_eventN::ID}}** will be replaced by the date and eventteaser of the second to ninth date (N = 2 to 9)
 * **{{ticker::next_event_title::ID}}** will be replaced by the date and title of the next event
 * **{{ticker::next_event_titleN::ID}}** will be replaced by the date and title of the second to ninth date (N = 2 to 9)

+The ticker script is based on project https://github.com/sjaakp/telex

 ___